Pratyaya Amrit

-Pratyaya Amrit (7 July 1967) is an Indian Administrative Service officer from Bihar cadre and is known for streamlining the functioning of the electricity department of Bihar and building roads and bridges in Bihar.
-He now serves as the Chief Secretary of Bihar from 1 September 2025 onwards.
+Pratyaya Amrit (7 July 1967) is an Indian Administrative Service officer from Bihar cadre who is now serving as the Chief Secretary of Bihar.
+Known for streamlining the functioning of the electricity department and building roads and bridges in Bihar for which he got Prime Minister's Award for Excellence in Public Administration.

 Early life and education

 Amrit's father Ripusudan Srivastava was a professor of philosophy in Baba Saheb Bhimrao Ambedkar Bihar University and Vice Chancellor in Bhupendra Narayan Mandal University while his mother Kavita Verma was also a professor.
 He hails from Gopalganj, Bihar.
 He has a sister, Pragya Richa who is an IPS and posted as DG Police in Madhya Pradesh.
 His elder brother Pratik Priyadarshi is an associate professor and Chairperson of the IBM programme in BIMTECH, Greater Noida.
 Pratyaya completed his graduation from Hindu College, University of Delhi.
 He did his post graduation in ancient history and was topper in Delhi University.
 Amrit was offered a lecturer's job in Sri Venkateswara College, New Delhi.
 Later, Amrit cleared the UPSC Civil Service exams with history and psychology in IAS position in his second attempt.